TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/sensor_subsystem.md

 ~~~

-Since the diameter of a golf ball is about 1.68", the rgb camera will not have a problem detecting the gol
+Since the diameter of a golf ball is about 1.68", the RGB camera will not have a problem detecting the golf ball because, from the furthest point on the gameboard, there will be around 30 pixels covering the golf ball on both the X and Y axes.

 ### **Frame Rate**